Data Mining - Mining World Wide Web

 A value is assigned to each node.
 This value is called the Degree of Coherence.
 This value is assigned to indicate the coherent content in the block based on visual perception.

 The VIPS algorithm first extracts all the suitable blocks from the HTML DOM tree.
 After that it finds the separators between these blocks.

 The separators refer to the horizontal or vertical lines in a web page that visually cross with no blocks.

-The semantic of the web page is constructed on the basis of these blocks.
+The semantics of the web page is constructed on the basis of these blocks.

 The following figure shows the procedure of VIPS algorithm −